-Through experimentation I have developed a unique process which is a hybrid of 3-D botanical objects captured directly with a flatbed scanner and sophisticated scanning software.
-The captured images are painted with the use of a powerful computer and carefully printed on archival fine art paper, canvas or 1/4" acrylic using archival inks.
+Through experimentation I have developed a unique process which is a hybrid of 3-D objects captured directly with a flatbed scanner and sophisticated scanning software.
+The captured images are painted with the use of a powerful computer and carefully printed with archival inks on archival fine art paper, canvas, 1/4" acrylic or custom tiles that use a matrix to create large scale tile murals that cover surfaces such as floor to ceiling walls.
 I personally inspect each print before I sign them.
 The result is a work with saturated color, vivid detail and a luminous surreal feel that can be printed extremely large.

 Mica Luna Paintings